lrmedley/helloworld/README.md

 # helloworld
 Test Repository

 Today is my first day on GitHub.
 It seems easy to use, so far, so good.
-I'm a Jr. Developer and a freelance technical writer.
+I'm a developer and a freelance technical writer.
+Update: 2021: Took a break and I'm back.
+Learning new things.
-Sailor Moon is my BFF.